Train like an athlete, eat like a nutritionist, sleep like a baby, play like a champion.

 -Board positions: current president and secretary will need to be replaced after the season.
 Please talk with Micheal Gallipo or Lisa Stacy regarding these jobs.
 Also, we have 3 open, at-large positions to fill.
 Monthly meetings and whatever ad hoc or committee assignments you wish.
 NHYLA Liaison: monthly meetings in Manchester, then report to the board.
 SAYLL Liaison: occasional meetings (lots done by email); report to the board.

--Uniform collection: 1-2 days in June; 3 hours each time.
+-Uniform distribution and/or collection: 1-2 days in April and/or June; 3 hours each time.

 LEAGUE POLICY: no lax balls allowed inside any house, anywhere.
-We also recommend avoiding windows and vinyl siding.
+Avoiding windows and vinyl siding is just plain smart.
 Backyard sheds are available at the discretion of the homeowner.
 Pre-season skill sessions/league play is recommended.
 If not possible, use free time to play catch, practice cradling, and get in some conditioning workouts.
 A half-hour show is a great time to jog in place or do toe touches.
-DOVER MIDDLE SCHOOL boys are welcome to join the DHS team every Saturday afternoon for a free clinic.
-4:00-5:30 Also, Houlagans offers a Sunday league in Hampton and Monday night skills sessions at Berwick Academy, (options for boys and girls of various ages).
-GIRLS: check out York's indoor arena for pre-season opportunities.
-All of these are great opportunities.
+All pre-season opportunities are broadcast as they come across the desk.
 GO, COCHECO!

 The on-line store is always OPEN!
 Cocheco gear makes a great gift.

 TO MODIFY your record: click login in the upper right corner.
 Enter your email address and password.
 Your family record will show.
 Use this to add or change an email address, and to register.
 If you need help, send your question to: